ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 	- have a datum where:
 		- the owner is a signatory of the Tx
 		- the counter is 0
-	- Include an authentication NFT in its value.
+	- Include an validation NFT in its value.
-- The authentication NFT must be minted in the same TX.
+- The Validation NFT must be minted in the same TX.

 ### Increment a vault